 You can choose:

-When configuring the peer feedback collection, define how many peers can participate per employee and the rules for peer selection.
+When configuring the peer feedback survey, define how many peers can participate per employee and the rules for peer selection.

 Should the employee do it?
 Or should the manager?

 "Most people at Netflix provide feedback for at least ten colleagues, but 30 to 40 is more common.
-I received comments from seventy-one people on my 2018 report" (Netflix CEO Reid Hastings)
+I received comments from seventy-one people on my 2018 report."
+Reid Hastings.

 You can create all questions yourself or choose some from the available templates.